yogi1967/MoneydancePythonScripts/index.md

 My scripts and extensions are identical(ish).
 The extension version(s) are simply a 'packaged' script version.
 InfiniteKind (the creators of Moneydance) have signed my Extensions.

-NOTE: The signed versions hosted by IK/MD may be a few builds behind my latest versions.
+NOTE: The signed versions hosted at the IK/MD site may be a few builds behind my latest versions.
-If you require a signed version, then download links are at the bottom of this page (these also appear in the Extensions>Manage Extensions menu))
+If you require a signed version, then download links are towards the bottom of this page (these also appear in the Extensions>Manage Extensions menu))

 The Extensions will only run properly on Moneydance version 2021.1 (build 3056 onwards)...
 The minimum version to run as standalone scripts is 2019.4 (build 1904)...
-_(If you have installed the extension, but nothing happens when you click the menu, then check your MD version/build)_
+_(if you have installed the extension, but nothing happens when you click the menu, then check your MD version/build)_ _(if you see 'outdated extension:' in Moneydance's console log, then look for an update, or perhaps I have obsoleted the extension)_

 **NOTE: All extensions listed below (except marked with ^^) are listed within the Moneydance Manage Extensions menu - Check there first for updates**